hyperledger/besu-docs/docs/private-networks/index.md

   - private networks
 ---

-# Hyperledger Besu for private networks
+# Besu for private networks

 You can use Besu to develop enterprise applications requiring secure, high-performance transaction processing in a private network.